Managing the Homes

 - Link you with others who have experience of similar issues

-You may have some areas that are used by all the tenants such as corridors and stairs in flats and parking areas and bin stores outside.
+You may have some areas that are used by all the tenants such as corridors and stairs in flats, or parking areas and bin stores outside.
 You will have to arrange for these to be cleaned and repaired and pay for any electricity.
 You may want to charge the tenants a fair share of this separately or include it in the rent.
 If your tenants claim benefits for the rent, then this may not be covered by their benefits.

 You could ask a property manager to deal with all of this for you or you could ask a Housing Association to manage it.
 You can find out more in the Housing Associations section of the Develop your Plan page.